 Beginning with the first statue of St. Ambrose to stand guard on the front lawn of the campus, an unofficial tradition developed of painting our patron saint green around St. Patrick's Day to get everyone in the Irish spirit.
 These days students are saved the time and energy, as the statue is sheathed in cloth every year by Ambrose’s Physical Plant to protect it.
 At least the cloth is green!

-When freshmen arrive on campus the first day of classes, they are “clapped in” to the opening convocation by faculty and staff, who gather to wish the new students well on their journey at Ambrose.
+When freshmen arrive on campus the first day of classes, they are "clapped in" to the opening convocation by faculty and staff, who gather to wish the new students well on their journey at Ambrose.
 Coming full circle, on graduation day faculty and staff line up again to clap out the graduating class.
+Watch a video of the Clapping In

 This event began as a celebration of the end of the academic year before going underground for several years as the celebration became larger and zanier.
 In recent years, Last Blast has been revitalized as a university-sponsored event that now includes live bands, carnival games, SOMDay and a cookout.

 While the name is a bit deceiving (the event actually takes place at 10 p.m. the Tuesday of finals week), hundreds of students line up outside the cafeteria for this stress relieving study break.
-While faculty and staff prepare and serve a breakfast consisting of everything from pancakes and hash browns to omelettes and sausage, students eat and enjoy one another’s company as they take photos and sing karaoke.
+While faculty and staff prepare and serve a breakfast consisting of everything from pancakes and hash browns to omelets and sausage, students eat and enjoy one another's company as they take photos and sing karaoke.
 And yes, pajamas are allowed!

 Named in honor of Leo Kilfoy, St. Ambrose football and basketball star, longtime coach and athletics director, and former faculty member and director of intramural sports, this highly coveted award is bestowed every year on the male and female student who has achieved excellence in intramural activities on campus.
 Ambrose is known for a strong intramural program that includes such novel Wacky Wednesday events as word searches and chicken tosses, along with more traditional competitions, such as flag football and volleyball.